rbrigden/particle-simulator/README.md

 # Particle Simulator
 This program simulates charged particles in an environment with electromagnetic forces at play.
-Written using the Processing platform.
+Written in the Processing platform.

 # Download & Run
 To run the simulator (in its current, primitive form) clone the repository into a local directory and navigate